phalcon-orphanage/docs/en/reference/translate.rst

 Implementing your own adapters
 ------------------------------
 The :doc:`Phalcon\\Translate\\AdapterInterface <../api/Phalcon_Translate_AdapterInterface>` interface must be implemented in order to create your own translate adapters or extend the existing ones:

 .. code-block:: php

     <?php

+    use Phalcon\Translate\AdapterInterface;

-    class MyTranslateAdapter implements Phalcon\Translate\AdapterInterface
+    class MyTranslateAdapter implements AdapterInterface
     {

         /**